cssblab/eGFRsmooth/README.md

 ## eGFRsmooth : Smoothing eGFR trajectories

-eGFRsmooth is an R package designed to smooth estimated Glomerular Filtration Rate (eGFR) trajectories.
-Data points are smoothed with a Gaussian kernel and the slope and percentage change of eGFR for each subject are calculated. eGFRsmooth returns a table summarizing eGFR statistics and outputs plots of smooth trajectories for each subject.
+eGFRsmooth is an R package designed to smooth time-series estimated Glomerular Filtration Rate (eGFR) data and generate trajectories.
+Data points are smoothed with a Gaussian kernel and the slope and percentage change of eGFR for each subject based on smoothed trajectories are calculated. eGFRsmooth returns a table summarizing eGFR statistics and outputs plots of smooth trajectories for each subject.

 ## Contents